Mount Isa: Climate

-Mount Isa experiences a hot semi-arid climate (Köppen: BSh), with a sweltering wet season from December and March and a lengthy dry season from April and November, with cooler nights and lower humidity.
+Mount Isa experiences a hot semi-arid climate (Köppen: BSh), with a sweltering wet season from December to March and a lengthy dry season from April to November, with cooler nights and lower humidity.
 Due to its inland location, average minima strongly vary across seasons, from 8.7 C in July to 23.9 C in January.
 Average annual rainfall is low: 467.7 mm, occurring within 36.5 rainfall days, with a maximum in summer.
 The town is very sunny, averaging 175.4 clear days and only 66.9 cloudy days annually.
 Extreme temperatures have ranged from -2.9 C on 7 July 1984 to 45.9 C on 29 January 1990.